Superstar64/sky/README.md

 # Sky
 Lambda Calculus to SKI compiler and runtime.

+This project is composed of:

-This is a compiler from lambda calculus expressions into an sk combinater based byte code and a runtime to evaluate it.
+* A Haskell compiler from lambda calculus expressions to a custom ski byte code
+* A C interpeter that runs the ski expressions via graph reduction
+* A Python interpeter that runs the ski expressions via compilation to lazy thunks.

 This is inspired by [Miranda](https://en.wikipedia.org/wiki/Miranda_(programming_language))'s compilation model and [Lazy K](https://tromp.github.io/cl/lazy-k.html).

 ## Runtime
 The runtime only evaluates and prints output, it does not take input.
-The runtime excepts that the input code will be an expression with the type stream given:
+It excepts that the input code will be a stream of bytes with the given type encodings:
 ```
 type bool = forall a. a -> a -> a
 type byte = forall r. (bool -> bool -> bool -> bool -> bool -> bool -> bool -> bool -> r) -> r